 Where is your shop located?
 Sweet By Design is a Cottage Bakery operating by appointment only.
 We do not have a retail location that you can swing by to pick up a single cupcake or dessert cake.
-All of our orders are custom made for a specific event.
-All consultations, appointments, and pickups must be scheduled in advance.
+All of our orders are custom made for a specific event, and all consultations, appointments, and pickups must be scheduled in advance.

 What areas do you serve, and do you deliver?
 Sweet By Design's kitchen is located in Melissa, Texas, just north of McKinney, and we serve the entire Dallas / Fort Worth Metroplex.
 Just a few of the venues we have delivered wedding cakes to include River Road Chateau in Anna, Bethel Rock, Magnolia Grace Ranch, and The Grand Ivory in Leonard, Rustic Grace Estate in Van Alstyne, McKinney Cotton Mill, Gathered, and The Bingham House in McKinney, Glen Eagles Country Club, Rooftop Event Spot, and 34 Events in Plano, The Laurel in Grapevine, and The Sanford Inn in Arlington.
 We have also delivered cakes to other events covering all corners of the Metroplex.
 We offer free delivery within 10 miles (including Melissa, Anna, and downtown McKinney) and delivery beyond 10 miles is quoted based on the location of the event.
 Pick up can also be arranged for free in Melissa or within the 10 mile free delivery area.

-Do you offer cake tastings and consultations?
-Due to Covid-19 restrictions, I am not offering traditional, face-to-face meetings at this time.
-Right now, I am offering to-go sample boxes, and we can discuss the inspirational elements you would like incorporated into the design of your cake by phone, email, or video call.
+Do you offer wedding cake tastings and consultations?
+I offer to-go sample boxes so you can enjoy finding your favorite cake flavor in the comfort of your own home.
+We can discuss the inspirational elements you would like incorporated into the design of your cake by phone, email, or video call.
 The cost of a set of sample boxes for the happy couple is $25.00.
-The set of boxes include five different cake flavors of your choosing and a variety of buttercreams for two guests to enjoy.
+The set of boxes include five different cake flavors of your choosing and a variety of buttercreams for two people to enjoy.
 Additional, individual sample boxes can be purchased for $10.00.
 Once you purchase a set of sample boxes, I will reserve the date of your wedding on my calendar.
 When the design and flavors are decided, a copy of the contract detailing the design of your cake will be emailed to you along with a quote.
 Upon receipt of your $100.00 retainer and signed contract, your wedding order is permanently booked on my calendar.

 How do I place an order?
 Just fill out the form on the Contact page to get started, and we will get back to you by the next business day.